Embrace Inventory Management and Watch Your Customer Satisfaction and Profits Soar

 Perpetual inventory management.

-Perpetual inventory management is simply counting inventory as soon as it arrives to deliver real-time insights.
+Perpetual inventory management simply counts inventory as soon as it arrives to deliver real-time insights.

 It's the most basic type of inventory management system and can be recorded manually on pen and paper or an Excel spreadsheet.
 Or, by using handheld devices that scan product barcodes and RFID tags, you may use an inventory system that automates inventory balances as soon as stock is moved, sold, used or discarded.